Hi, I'm Bex Drate

 What To Expect

 I love science, history, video games, and have a tendency to go deeeeeeeeep on Reddit.
-My Kindle is packed with non-fiction from the likes of Michio Kaku, Bill Bryson, Joseph Campbell, Gary Taubes, and Jordan B. Peterson.
+My Kindle is packed with non-fiction from the likes of Michio Kaku, Bill Bryson, Joseph Campbell, and Gary Taubes.
 I have been transported by fiction by Ransom Riggs, Kristin Cashore, Veronica Rossi, Terry Brooks, George R.R.
 Martin, Dan Brown, Karen McManus, and Emily Suvada.
 I'm just as likely to be reading The Giver as a biography of Nikola Tesla.
 When I get my boys to bed and finally have control over the remote, you'll find me with a glass (a bottle?) of wine and an episode of Riverdale, Parts Unknown, or Rick & Morty.

 This is all to say, my writing is going to be both high and low.
 A well-researched science fiction tale with some carefully executed tropes.
 A rushing pace that slows only to focus on the specifics of robust characters and world-building.
 Romance, adventure, mystery, futuristic schemes, and moral counsel.
 All of that with the efficiency of a trained journalist turned marketer turned mom turned author.